anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 [@!RFC7480] defines the RDAP Extensions Registry (<https://www.iana.org/assignments/rdap-extensions/rdap-extensions.xhtml>).
-This document does not change the purpose of this registry but does update the structure and procedures to be used by its expert reveiwers.
+This document does not change the purpose of this registry but does update the structure and procedures to be used by its expert reviewers.

 ### Deprecation Date